jahewite/PigMonitoringResearch/README.md

 This project is licensed under multiple licenses:

 - The code is licensed under the GNU Affero General Public License version 3 (AGPL-3.0), as found in the [LICENSE_CODE.txt](./LICENSE_CODE.txt) file.
-The AGPL-3.0 license offers strong copyleft provisions, requiring that any modifications and derived works also be available under the same license, and extends these requirements to networked use of the software.
 - The dataset provided in this project is licensed under the Creative Commons Attribution-NonCommercial (CC BY-NC) license, as detailed in the [LICENSE_DATA](./LICENSE_DATA.txt) file.
-This license allows others to remix, tweak, and build upon the work non-commercially, as long as they credit the contributors and license their new creations under the identical terms.

 Please see the respective license files for more detailed information.